Skin Conditions on and Around Your Mouth

 Perioral Dermatitis (PD)

-Perioral dermatitis (PD) means dermatitis peri (around) oral (the mouth) and sometimes gets confused for acne.
+Perioral dermatitis (PD) means dermatitis peri (around) oral (the mouth) and sometimes gets confused for acne due to breakouts around the mouth.
 Dermatitis around the mouth can also be confused with other skin concerns like eczema and cheilitis.
 The rash tends to appear around the mouth and the folds of skin around the nose.
 The rash is made up of small bumps around the mouth and are red in people with light skin and flesh coloured in people with darker skin.

 Along with the rash comes dry and flaky skin that often itches and in some cases you can feel a burning sensation.